 The Body Combines Guna and Karma

 The material mind and body of the soul is a byproduct of its guna and karma.
 The soul is placed in the womb of a particular type of mother—i.e. the environment at birth—due to karma, which affords choices of consumption.
 The soul chooses from the possible alternatives (ability and opportunity) based on guna.
 The role of guna lies in determining (1) whether we engage or withdraw the senses from participating in the bodily activities and (2) whether we enjoy or suffer through such participation.
 The combination of ability, opportunity, participation, and pleasure, creates the experience of the soul.
 In this experience, the ability and opportunity are caused by karma while the choice of participation and the pleasure or pain is due to guna.
+The ability can also be created by guna when by repeated effort we can enhance our abilities because we like doing something and despite limited opportunity we can enhance the ability by our effort.

 Consider the extreme example of someone who is being tortured for misdeeds.
 It might appear to the outsider that the person has no choice except to suffer from pain arising from this torture—which has been caused by previous karma; karma has created the ability to perceive, and produced the circumstance in which the person is caught.
 But the choice still exists because the person can withdraw their mind and senses (not the body) from that experience, and the resulting pleasure and pain from that experience would be different than if the senses were engaged.